semihartan/glob-inc/README.md

-Your README is mostly clear and well-structured.
-However, there are a few minor grammatical improvements and some opportunities to enhance the technical language for better readability and precision.
-Here's a refined version:

----

 ## glob-inc (**Glob**ally **Inc**lude)

 `glob-inc` is a simple utility designed to patch necessary MSBuild files, allowing you to globally include third-party libraries in all C/C++ projects in Visual Studio.